 Choosing Bottles for Storing Kombucha

 While essentially any glass container with a lid can store kombucha, it is important to bottle kombucha as truly airtight bottles.

 While canning jars are wonderful for storing finished kombucha, since they are not truly airtight, carbon dioxide can leak from them and reduce the fizziness of your kombucha.

 A better option is a Grolsch-style flip-top bottle, which will adequately contain the fermentation gases and keep the kombucha better carbonated.
-These are available in 12-bottle cases or in smaller quantities as part of DIY Kombucha Kits.
+These are available in 12-bottle cases or smaller quantities as part of DIY Kombucha Kits.

 Before using, check the bottles carefully for cracks or imperfections, which can weaken the bottle's integrity and lead to explosions.
 You'll also want to make sure you've attached the lids on the bottles correctly.
 Last, we recommend "burping" the bottles every day or so during the second fermentation to release excess pressure.

 How Long Should You Second Ferment Kombucha?